Ronald Mulkearns was one of the most revered bishops of his time, serving the Catholic Church for decades spanning from 1956 to 1997.

-Bishop Ronald Mulkearn was ordained a priest in 1956 and became Bishop of Ballarat in 1971.
+Bishop Ronald Mulkearns was ordained a priest in 1956 and became Bishop of Ballarat in 1971.
 He served as bishop for 26 years before retiring in 1997.

-Monsignor John Day served under Mulkearn in Ballarat and was well known in the prostitution rings of St Kilda.
+Monsignor John Day served under Mulkearns in Ballarat and was well known in the prostitution rings of St Kilda.
 The Monsignor was also known for molesting underage students at St Joseph’s College, Mildura.